-To subscribe to a specific topic of interest on the Civics Forum, first, click on the "subscribe here" link in the paragraph under the "Welcome to the Civics Forum!" heading.
+To subscribe to a specific topic of interest on the Civics Forum, first, click on the "subscribe here" button in the paragraph under the "Welcome to the Civics Forum!" heading.

 Once on the subscription page, if you would like to receive a notification when someone responds to a topic of interest, please click on the "No" in the "Subscribed" column.
 It will turn into "Yes," and you will be subscribed to that topic section.
 If you wish to subscribe to all of the topic sections click on the "Subscribe to all forums" link on the top right-hand side of the page.